-- Assets – balance sheet account and normally has DEBIT balances as the ending balance
+- Assets – balance sheet account and normally has DEBIT balances as the ending balance;

-- Liabilities – also a balance sheet account and is the opposite of assets and customarily ends in CREDIT balances
+- Liabilities – also a balance sheet account and is the opposite of assets and customarily ends in CREDIT balances;

-- Equity – a balance sheet account and the normal balance is CREDIT based
+- Equity – a balance sheet account and the normal balance is CREDIT based;

-- Revenue – this is another CREDIT type of an account is found on the income statement
+- Revenue – this is another CREDIT type of an account is found on the income statement;

-- Cost of Sales – DEBIT driven and also on the income statement
+- Cost of Sales – DEBIT driven and also on the income statement;

-- Expenses – DEBIT values are the most common and rarely are credits posted; also an income statement type of an account
+- Expenses – DEBIT values are the most common and rarely are credits posted, also an income statement type of an account.

-So a journal records the function of the entry such as a payroll journal or a purchases journal.
+A journal records the function of the entry such as a payroll journal or a purchases journal.
 This entry will have an equal debit and credit as required in the dual entry system.
 Remember the entry may dictate any two types of accounts and therefore affect both financial reports.

 Now for the really important part of this lesson.
 There is one direct link between the income statement and the balance sheet.
 It is the final net earnings for the period of time.
 This net amount is automatically transferred to the equity section of the balance sheet as ‘Current Earnings’.